-An Emergency Preparedness Plan (EPP) and a Plan of Services and Supports (PSS) are completed on each participant based on an assessment of their identified risks (including critical incidents).
-That information is tracked and compiled in Omnitrack/LTSS.
-Additionally complaints, critical incidents, and unauthorized use of restrictive interventions are tracked in a tracking database and reviewed at regular QIS meetings to identify opportunities for prevention of reoccurring incidents and future training.
+An Emergency Preparedness Plan (EPP) and a Plan of Services and Supports (PSS) are completed on each person based on an assessment of their identified risks (including critical incidents).
+That information is tracked and compiled in the Critical Incident Tracking Database.
+Additionally complaints, critical incidents, and unauthorized use of restrictive interventions are tracked in a tracking database as reviewed at regular QIS meetings to identify opportunities for prevention of reoccurring incidents and future training.